 TIP: You've only got one body: try to buy onle organic foods and organic health supplements.

 Some people who don't use herbal supplements justify their decision not to by saying there is no regulation over the industry.
 In other words, they feel herbal supplements are valueless because the FDA doesn't regulate their contents as strictly as they do other foods.
 Many people don't realize, however, that the FDA does have oversight over dietary supplements.
 There have been several cases of the FDA taking action against a company for making false claims about their supplements.

 The FDA does treat dietary supplements differently than other foods.
-After the 1994 Dietary Supplement Health and Education Act (DSHEA), the FDA put the burden on the manufacturers and online health food stores to ensure the contents of dietary supplements are safe and that the claims they make about the product can be backed up.
+After the 1994 Dietary Supplement Health and Education Act (DSHEA), the FDA put the burden on the manufacturers and online health food stores, including organic superfoods stores, to ensure the contents of dietary supplements are safe and that the claims they make about the product can be backed up.
+Also, claims about weight loss, such as those for triphala, are also examined carefully, as many people try to profit over bogus claims about extraordinary poundage reduction.
 Thus, the FDA does not have to approve these supplements before they can reach the market.

 However, this does not mean that the dietary supplement industry is not regulated.
 The FDA still has oversight of the industry, and if they find a product to be unsafe or promoted with misleading advertising, they can take action against the company.
 The FDA has an adverse events and misleading claims hotline where consumers can call and report potential problems.
 When a complaint is received, the FDA will investigate.

 A good example of this occurred in 2004, when the FDA released a report on Better Than Formula, a supplement for infants.
 The product's labeling and name seemed to represent it as a replacement for formula (or breast milk).
 This caused the FDA to put pressure on the company that makes the supplement, and it eventually led to a recall.
 The product is no longer on the market.